Tiger Feet

 Tiger Feet is a popular song by the English glam rock band Mud, released in January 1974.
-Written and produced by the songwriting team of Mike Chapman and Nicky Chinn, it was the first of three number No. 1 singles for the band, in the UK Singles Chart. followed later that year by "Oh Boy!" and "Lonely This Christmas".
+Written and produced by the songwriting team of Mike Chapman and Nicky Chinn, it was the first of three number No. 1 singles for the band, in the UK Singles Chart. followed later that year by "Lonely This Christmas", and then in 1975 by "Oh Boy!"

-The band appeared on Top of the Pops wearing tiger slippers.
+The band appeared on Top of the Pops wearing tiger-skin-patterned slippers.

-Co-writer and producer Mike Chapman credited bassist Ray Stiles with a particularly memorable bass lick which helped fuel the success of the record.

 Release details

 According to his son, Calvin Hayes, Mickie Most added the song to RAK records' lineup on the basis of the title alone.